 We've worked hard to become Australia's high end monitor experts.

-We're the only company to carry both of the major brands in this area - Eizo and NEC, and we have an excellent relationship with both companies.
+We're the only company to carry all the major brands in this area - Eizo, BenQ and NEC, and we have developed excellent relationships with all of these companies.

-We offer unbiased advice on both brands and love to sit down and help our clients make the right investment in what has become perhaps the single most important tool in the modern imaging workflow.
+We offer unbiased advice on all brands and love to sit down and help our clients make the right investment in what has become perhaps the single most important tool in the modern imaging workflow.